Abby was like a wildfire, consuming everything in her path.

 Ox snorted.

-Ox whistled his awe.
+Ox whistled in awe.

 “Abby’s Range,” Ox corrected.

-We made it to the brewhouse.
+We arrived at the brewhouse.

 “What is?”